How to Use Terpenes

 Of course, the function of terpenes isn’t just to make cannabis smell good.
 Their most important purpose is arguably the one they have during the growth cycle of the plant.
 Namely, they protect it from insects, fungus, and bacteria, among other things.

-Many of them have also been found to enhance the effect of marijuana by helping the human body absorb various cannabinoids.
-For example, they have a marked effect on our ability to produce and absorb serotonin.
-And that’s not all!
+Many of them have also been found to enhance the effect of cannabis by helping the human body absorb various cannabinoids or providing their own set of effects.

 How to Use Terpenes

-When working with a pure terpene product, we’re going to want to dilute it before applying it to cannabis.
+When working with a pure terpene product, we will want to dilute it before applying it to cannabis.
 That’s especially important for people who have never used terpenes and don’t know how powerful they are!

-Even the tiniest amount of a terpene can cause a huge aromatic reaction.
+Even the tiniest amount of terpene can cause a big change in the qualities of a cannabis extract.
 Two drops of pinene can make the whole room smell like a forest.
-Obviously, any kind of aroma can become overwhelming if you accidentally add too much of it.
+Obviously, any aroma can become overwhelming if you accidentally add too much of it.

 That’s why we have to dilute the terpene concentrate in oils.
 After all, these aromatic compounds are oils.
 So while other oils and even alcohol may be suitable for dilution, water-based liquids most certainly are not.